Accio/AMIDD/docs/README.md

 ## Assessment

 The final note is given by participation (20%), presentation (30%), and an oral examination (50%).

 The oral examination will be about concepts that we learned together, and about explaining mathematical concepts (or concepts in your domain of experts) to a layman.

 ## Further information

-We focus on interdisciplinary research with mathematics as the language and informatics as the tool.
+* We focus on interdisciplinary research with mathematics as the language and informatics as the tool.

-I do not offer exercise hour yet.
+* I do not offer exercise hour yet.
 Pre-reading and post-reading articles, as well as videos, are shared and recommended.

-Both slides and board are used for the course.
+* Both slides and board are used for the course.
 Slides and notes are shared.
-Further questions?

 ## You have got further questions?